machal/cssmine-content/content/css3-font-face.md

     version 4.4 – [caniuse.com/woff](http://caniuse.com/woff)
 -   **TTF/OTF** (TrueType/OpenType) – these are two formats which are supported
     by almost all modern browsers, however MSIE supports them from version 9.
-    Furthermore, you have to set the so called "embedding bits" (embedding permissions in the font's header) to "installable".
+    Furthermore, you have to set the so called “embedding bits” (embedding permissions in the font's header) to “installable”.
     [caniuse.com/ttf](http://caniuse.com/ttf)
 -   **SVG** (SVG vector format defined fonts) – you will need it if you want to support really old versions of iOS Safari browser — 4.3 and lower.